If you’re lucky enough to find hedgehogs in the garden, there are lots of helpful ways to help them feel at home!

 Be a gentle giant.

-Most of all, remember to be quiet around any hedgehogs you come across.
+If your family are lucky enough to spot a hedgehog, keep quiet and calm.
 While they do have spikes, you’re so much bigger and scarier to them!
 Observe the hogs from a distance, giving them space to go about their nocturnal activities – and if for some reason you need to handle one, make sure you use gloves and move slowly.

 Have you ever helped hedgehogs in the garden?
 Let us know in the comments, below!